ajw-accenture/aws-xray-example/README.md

 ## How to run

+1. Add a record to the `employee_document_db` DynamoDB table.
+The record needs a `personnel_id`, a `name`, and a `department`.
-1. Trigger the `update_employee_nanoservice` lambda via the AWS console or AWS CLI.
+2. Trigger the `update_employee_nanoservice` lambda via the AWS console or AWS CLI.
-2. Visit the AWS X-Ray console page and then click Traces to see traces from the execution of the lambda.
+3. Visit the AWS X-Ray console page and then click Traces to see traces from the execution of the lambda.